langjidong/NanoSTR/README.md

 Usage tips:

 1. Before running, users need to install some following dependencies, such as Porechop, NanoPlot and BLAST.
 BTW, BLAST can be found in the *bin* folder, and needs to run command “*__chmod -R 755 ./bin__*” to obtain execution permission.
-If users want to use the latest version of these software, please install them and need to make corresponding changes in the *NanoStrTyping.pl* program. <br />
+If users want to use the latest version of these software, please install them and need to make corresponding changes in the *NanoStrTyping.pl* program.
+For ease of installation, we suggest that users can select *conda* for environment configuration. <br />

 2. Put chromosomal reference genome sequence into the *database/by_chr/* folder, and save them in the file format with the suffix _*.fa_.
 For example, the Y chromosome (*chrY.fa*). <br />